A-Z of Recycling

 E-cards - A great way to say a paper free 'Happy Christmas' or 'Happy Birthday'.

-Egg boxes - Some councils accept cardboard egg boxes for recycling, alternatively they are great to add to your compost heap to help circulate the air.
+Egg boxes - can be put in your kerbside recycling bin.
+They are great to add to your compost heap to help circulate the air (tear them up first), or chit potatoes in.
 You can reuse plastic egg boxes as seedling trays.

 Electrical and electronic equipment and appliances - If in good condition consider selling.
-You may also be able to find a new home for it through your local Freecycle group.
+You may also be able to find a new home for it through your local online forum or paper.
 Some electrical suppliers will take back old items when you arrange purchase of a new one.
-You can also take electrical goods to all of Norfolk County Council's Main Recycling Centres to be recycled.
+You can also take electrical goods to all of Norfolk County Council's Main Recycling Centres to be recycled or check if your local council offers a collection service.
+Electrical items can be donated to some charity shops or furniture re-use organisations - many offer collection services (eg www.bhf.org.uk)

-Fabric - If you cannot find a reuse for it, it can go in your local textile bank.
+Fabric - If you cannot find a reuse for it, it can go to your local charity shop or your local textile bank.
+These are located in many places including all six Park and Ride sites around Norwich, all Main Recycling Centres and numerous local banks.

 Fireworks - must be treated as explosives - unused fireworks must be stored safely until they are used (see manufacturers guidelines).
 After use, they must first be dampened (soak in a bucket of water) and double wrapped before placing in your household rubbish bin.

-Fluorescent tubes - Fluorescent tubes are hazardous waste and should not go in your council waste collection.
+Fluorescent tubes - Fluorescent tubes are hazardous waste and should not go in your kerbside waste collection bins.
 You can take them to be recycled separately at any of Norfolk County Council's Main Recycling Centres.

 Fridges - If in working order consider selling or finding a new home for your fridge through your local Freecycle group.
 Some retailers will take fridges back for you when you purchase a new one.
 You can take fridges to any of Norfolk County Council's Main Recycling Centres to be recycled.
 Or you can ask your district council to collect them for a small charge.